Building a modern marketing tech stack: essential tools and tips

 Recommended analytics tools

-• Paramark builds and maintains MMM for brands, tailoring each model to clients’ unique needs and offering marketing budget recommendations based on its data analysis.
+• We're obviously biased here!
+Paramark builds and maintains MMM and Incrementality Testing for both B2C and B2B brands, tailoring each model to clients’ unique needs and offering marketing budget recommendations based on its data analysis.

 Pro tip